Michael Nuccitelli, Psy.D.

 Dr. Vera and the training participants were highly receptive to my staunch belief that cyberbullying prevention and internet safety training needs to be compulsory education in schools throughout the United States.
 It was confirmed by the participants that parents, primary caregivers and the educational system need to be active participants in the fight against cyberbullying.

 In addition to cyberbullying prevention, I also introduced some of my iPredator sub-constructs including Predatory Trolls, Online Psychopathy, ODDOR and Phantasist.
-I was truly impressed to see that many of the participants offered insights and observations that will further advance my understanding of the psychodynamics involved with iPredator.
+I was hugely impressed to see that many of the participants offered insights and observations that will further advance my understanding of the psychodynamics involved with iPredator.
 Outside of iPredator, ODDOR and Phantasist were the two sub-constructs that involved psychological interpretations.
 A brief definition of each is as follows:

 Offline Distress Dictates Online Response